charliecalvert/CloudNotes/Assignments/EcmaScript/EcmaScriptFunctions.md

 ## Invoke Immediately

 In **work.js** write an ES6 style function that will be invoked immediately.
 It should contain a single expression with two operators that adds 4 and 6 and multiplies the result by 12.
-Assign the expression to a **const** variable called **mathResult**.
-The function should then use **console.log** to print out **matchResult** to stdio.
+Inside the function, assign the result to a **const** variable called **mathResult**.
+The function should then use **console.log** to print a caption and **mathResult** to stdout.

+The output should look like this:

+    $ node work.js
+    Mathresult = 120

 ## Arrays and forEach